 When team members bring you questions, concerns, problems, or ideas, are you genuinely listening?
 Not just waiting for them to finish so you can respond, but actively engaged with what they are actually communicating?

-Research on leadership communication consistently shows that active listening is one of the highest-leverage skills available to any leader, with direct impact on team engagement, retention, and organizational performance.
+According to Thought Leaders Journal, active listening is one of the highest-leverage skills available to any leader, with direct impact on team engagement, retention, and organizational performance.
 Yet it remains one of the most consistently underdeveloped capabilities at every level of leadership.

 The 5 Barriers to Active Listening Leaders Must Overcome